 Oh, can you fry an egg on a deck?
 That depends on how well-done you like your eggs.
 Eggs begin to cook at 130º and the whites harden at 158º.
 But an egg would partially shield the deck from the overhead sun, so you’d need air temps of maybe 100º.
-Then, if a Zuri deck at mid-day in Arizona or Texas got to 170º or 175º, you could enjoy breakfast.
+Then, if a Zuri deck in Arizona or Texas reached 170º or 175º at mid-day, you could enjoy a late breakfast.

 A special thanks to little Konstantino, who helped to test a synthetic deck (TimberTech Tigerwood).
 And, no, we did not burn him.
-We chose a partially sunny day in the low 70s.
+We chose a partially cloudy day in the low 70s.

 - Return to Main Text I use “synthetic decking” to include several artificial deck types: composite decking (the older technology which mixes wood fibers and plastic), PVC decking, and “capped composites” (which have a thick plastic coating bonded to and covering a less expensive core material).